The Forum at Philippi ©V. Gilbert and Arlisle F. Beers (Visual Bible Alive)

 Were Euodia and Syntyche leaders of house churches?

-Paul’s letter to the Philippians differs to his other letters in that Paul specifically includes the overseers (episkopoi) and ministers (diakonoi) in his opening greeting.
+Paul’s letter to the Philippians differs to his other letters in that Paul specifically includes the overseers (episkopoi) and ministers or deacons (diakonoi) in his opening greeting.
 Instead of the traditional English translation of “overseers and deacons”, FF Bruce (1981) translates this phrase in Philippians 1:1 as “chief pastors and other ministers” which may more faithfully convey the meaning of these roles.
 It is possible that Euodia, Syntyche, and possibly Clement who is mentioned with them, were the overseers or chief pastors of house churches at Philippi.
 In the first century, independently wealthy women, as well as men, who hosted a church in their own home functioned as pastors and overseers (episkopoi).
 Or perhaps Euodia and Syntyche, like other first century Christian women, were ministers and deacons (diakonoi).

 In Philippians 4:2, Paul urged Euodia and he urged Syntyche to, literally, “think the same thing”.
 That Paul addressed Euodia and Syntyche personally and individually, reinforces the idea that these women were influential members of the Philippian church and possibly were leaders.